alejosilvalau/coding-interview-prep/SystemsExpert/design-google-drive.md

 - Shared business accounts
 - Sharing and permissions functionalities
 - etc.

 are out of the question.

-The files and folders stored in google
+The scope is limited to the files and folders stored in google

 ## Scope
 - CRUD operations (Folders and Files), plus downloading files.